First-Timer's Guide to the National Federation of the Blind Convention

 THE PRESIDENT'S WRAP-UP

 "I hope this information has been helpful to you and that it has given you a sense of the significant role the national convention plays in the life of the NFB.
 I also hope your interest has been piqued and that you will continue to be an active member of our movement via your local chapter and state affiliate.
 Let this convention experience mark the first of many others in your life.
 We need your voice and your talents.
-Working together, we can continue to make a difference in the lives of blind people everywhere.
-We can change what it means to be blind."
+Working together, with love, hope, and determination, we will continue to make a difference in the lives of blind people everywhere and transform our dreams into reality."